Diffuse versus square-well confining potentials in modelling $A$@C$_{60}$ atoms

-Surely, a C$_{60}$ confining potential with diffuse (but well defined) boarders is much more realistic than a square-well-potential with infinitely sharp edges.
-Correspondingly, replacement of the latter with the former in $A$@C$_{60}$ problems would be, of course, worthwhile, for the sake of consistency.
-With this in mind, it is not at all clear \textit{apriori} to what degree this may qualitatively and quantitatively affect/alter results of numerous previous calculational predictions on $A$@C$_{60}$ photoionization made on the basis of the square-well-potential concept, and whether such replacement will improve agreement with experiment or make it worse.
-The need for clarifying this issue for a deeper insight into the structure and spectra of $A$@C$_{60}$ atoms is additionally signified by the fact that the square-well-potential model of $A$@C$_{60}$ atoms has been used abundantly over the years which has resulted in a large array of predicted data and phenomena that might need to be re-studied/re-calculated with an eye on more realistic diffuse potential boarders.
+Surely, a C$_{60}$ confining potential with diffuse (rounded) but compact borders, if defined appropriately, is more realistic than a square-well potential with infinitely sharp edges.
+However, it is not at all clear beforehand to what degree replacement of the square-well potential for a diffuse potential may improve or worsen agreement between experiment and theory.
+The need for clarifying this issue is signified by the fact that the square-well potential modelling of $A$@C$_{60}$ atoms has been used abundantly over the years.
+This has resulted in a large array of predicted data and phenomena that might need to be re-studied/re-calculated with an eye on more realistic diffuse potential borders.
+It is the aim of this paper to dot \textit{i}'s and cross \textit{t}'s regarding the stated concerns.

-It is the aim of this paper to dot \textit{i}'s and cross \textit{t}'s concerning possible consequences of replacement of the confining square-well-potential $U_{\rm SWP}(r)$ by a diffuse potential $U_{\rm DP}(r)$ in $A$@C$_{60}$ problems.
-To achieve this end, we calculate the photoionization cross sections of, and photoelectron angular distribution from, inner and valence subshells of A@C$_{60}$ atoms by utilizing both $U_{\rm SWP}(r)$ and $U_{\rm DP}(r)$ [which, nevertheless, is reminiscent of $U_{\rm SWP}(r)$, see next section] as model pseudo-potentials that mimic the C$_{60}$ potential.
-It is proven in the present work that discontinuity of the $U_{\rm SWP}(r)$ potential in question does not matter at all, in photoionization problems.
-It leads neither to qualitative nor quantitative artifacts in calculated photoionization characteristics of $A$@C$_{60}$ atoms compared to calculated data obtained with the use of the diffuse potential $U_{\rm DP}(r)$.
+To attain the aim, we calculate the photoionization cross sections of, and photoelectron angular distribution from, inner and valence subshells of $A$@C$_{60}$ atoms by utilizing both $U_{\rm SWP}(r)$ and $U_{\rm DP}(r)$ as the C$_{60}$ confining potentials.
+As a result, we find that discontinuity of the $U_{\rm SWP}(r)$ potential leads neither to qualitative nor quantitative artifacts in calculated photoionization characteristics of $A$@C$_{60}$ atoms compared to calculated data obtained with the use of the diffuse potential $U_{\rm DP}(r)$.
 Moreover, it is found that the degree of diffuseness of the $U_{\rm DP}(r)$ potential matters surprisingly little - a fraction-to-nothing - in a relatively broad range of its values.

-Atomic units (a.u.) are used throughout this paper.
+Atomic units (\textit{au}) are used throughout this paper.